Applications of the Morava $K$-theory to algebraic groups: -split varieties and -torsion in Chow groups

-\begin{ntt}[Landweber--Novikov operations and split $K(n)^*$-motives] The fact that the ring of coefficients of the algebraic cobordism is the Lazard ring is very useful in the study of oriented theories.
-For example, as was mentioned above every formal group law $(R,F_R)$ yields a free theory $\Omega^*\otimes_{\LL}R$.
-It is natural to ask whether isomorphic formal group laws yield isomorphic free theories.
-Indeed, it is the case, and moreover a considerable part of the isomorphisms between free theories is controlled by the action of the Landweber--Novikov operations on the level of algebraic cobordism.
-This structure severely restricts the algebraic cobordism as an $\LL$-module, and we will use this in the study of the Morava $K$-theories of $K(n)^*$-split varieties.
+\begin{ntt}[Landweber--Novikov operations and split $K(n)^*$-motives] As was mentioned in Section~\ref{freetheory} every formal group law $(R,\mathcal{F}_R)$ yields a free theory $\Omega^*\otimes_{\LL}R$.
+It is natural to ask about relationships between free theories corresponding to isomorphic formal group laws.
+For simplicity, taking an isomorphism between formal group laws $(R,\mathcal{F}_R)$ and $(R, \mathcal{F}'_R)$ which is the identity on $R$ (i.e., it is a change of the ``parameter'' of the formal group law), one obtains an isomorphism of the presheaves of rings of corresponding free theories.
+Moreover, a considerable part of such isomorphisms can be obtained via the specialization of the total Landweber--Novikov operations on the level of algebraic cobordism.
+These operations put severe constraints on the structure of the algebraic cobordism as an $\LL$-module, and we will use this in the study of the Morava $K$-theories of $K(n)^*$-split varieties.

-Recall that there exists a graded Hopf algebroid $(\LL,\LL B)$ which represents the formal group laws and strict isomorphisms between them (see e.g. \cite[A1.1.1, A2.1.16]{Rav}), where $\LL B = \LL[b_1,b_2,\ldots]$.
+Recall that there exists a graded Hopf algebroid $(\LL,\LL B)$ which represents the formal group laws and strict isomorphisms between them (see e.g. \cite[Appendix~1.1.1, Appendix~2.1.16]{Rav}), where $\LL B = \LL[b_1,b_2,\ldots]$.
 The total Landweber--Novikov operation is a multiplicative operation which in some sense corresponds to the universal strict isomorphism of formal group laws, see \cite[Example 3.9]{Vish1}.

-\begin{prop}[{\cite[Proposition~1.10]{SechCob}}] The action of the Landweber--Novikov operations makes $\Omega^*$ into a functor to the graded comodules over the Hopf algebroid $(\LL,\LL B)$. \end{prop}
+\begin{prop}[{\cite[Proposition~2.10]{SechCob}}] The action of the Landweber--Novikov operations makes $\Omega^*$ into a functor to the graded comodules over the Hopf algebroid $(\LL,\LL B)$. \end{prop}